mgo-af/theme-vercel-root-route-prefix-repro/README.md

 Instructing Vercel to redirect should allow the root route `/` at the deployment for the child site to redirect to a path alias, e.g. `/docs-site-name`; furthermore, parentsite.com/docs-site-name should proxy the deployed site as well.

+In order to make that work, we need each deployed site that we intend to proxy to be available at a path alias; that's not working yet.

 ### What is currently happening

 ![](https://media.giphy.com/media/iEaCrjL4efsIUfH4ck/giphy.gif)